dapplets/dapplet-docs/docs/ex16-web-components.md

 * Custom Elements allows the creation of custom HTML-elements with their own tag attribution.
 Technically, every custom element is a successor of the `HTMLElement` class that's declared in the web-page with the use of the *`window.customElements.define('my-custom-element', MyCustomElement)` function.
 After declaration the element becomes available for reuse in DOM, the same as normal HTML-elements `<my-custom-element />`.

-* Shadow DOM provides an isolation of CSS compomnent styles from global styles of the parent web-page.
+* Shadow DOM provides an isolation of CSS component styles from global styles of the parent web-page.
 It works in two modes (`open` and `closed`), that define whether the parent web-page has access to the component's content or not.
 Shadow DOM doesn't use JavaScript-context, which allows it to use general link type components between the parent page and the web-component.

 * HTML Templates are special HTML-elements under the `<template>` tag.
 They provide a convenient opportunity to clone the template's content into a new element, by using the `template.content.cloneNode(true)` function.